Code-Institute-Submissions/ColetteThomson-summit_bike_co./README.md

 organic competition:<br>
 * full suspension mountain bikes
 * hardtail mountain bikes
-These are both represented in:<br>
-The individual 'Bike Model [name]...' pages:<br>
+These are seen in both the individual 'Bike Model [name]...' page and the 'All Mountain Bikes' page and are represented as:<br>
-* A <h2> on each individual bike_detail page (i.e. name of bike) along with a reference in the relevant individual bike's product 'description' section
+* A 'h2' on each individual bike_detail page along with a reference in the relevant individual bike's product 'description' section
 * as a dropdown option ('By Type') under the 'All Mountain Bikes' menu option
 * as a sort option on both the 'Bike Model [name]...' pages and the 'All Mountain Bikes' page
 <br>

 The following **information based keyword** enquiries showed a lower volume of searches, but also low organic competition:<br>
 * what is a mountain bike
 * what are hardtail mountain bikes
 * what are full suspension mountain bikes <br>
-Represented as: <h2>'s on the 'What is a Mountain Bike' page accessed via the dropdown option under the 'Buying Guides' menu <br>
+Represented as: 3 x 'h2's on the 'What is a Mountain Bike' page accessed via the dropdown option under the 'Buying Guides' menu <br>

 * what size mountain bike do I need <br>
-Represented as: a <h4> on the 'Mountain Bike Sizing Guide' page accessed via the dropdown option under the 'Buying Guides' menu <br>
+Represented as: a 'h4' on the 'Mountain Bike Sizing Guide' page accessed via the dropdown option under the 'Buying Guides' menu <br>

 **Long-tail keywords pertaining to information from external 3rd party organisations:**<br>
 This long-tail keyword showed a high volume, with mid to high level of organic competition.
 As this particular scheme is a UK Government Initiative and is implemented by most mountain bike sellers, the high volume and high competition are deemed not have an impact on Summit Bike Co. as a business - but representation is essential in demonstrating that Summit Bike Co. both supports and offers this scheme to their customers.
 * cycle to work scheme <br>
-Represented as an anchor tag on the 'Cycle to Work Scheme' page accessed via the dropdown option under the 'About Us' menu <br>
+Represented as: an anchor tag on the 'Cycle to Work Scheme' page accessed via the dropdown option under the 'About Us' menu <br>

 ## Entity Relationship Diagram (ERD) for Summit Bike Co.
 There are 4 models within the Summit Bike Co website:<br>